Innovative Infant Feeding Disorders Program

 Program Overview

-Our program cares for babies between newborn and 6 months of age that are presently inpatients, or have recently been released from other NICUs and demonstrate the following conditions:
+Our program provides a consulting service for babies between newborn and 6 months of age that are presently inpatients in the NICU who are having feeding difficulties.
+Often our patients have one or more of the following conditions:

 • Bronchopulmonary Dysplasia (BPD)